u1ui/u1/README.md

-# undefined
+# u1
 The Home of the U1 project

+## Features

-U1 is a design system that is intended to fulfill the following goals as well as possible
+U1 is a design system that is intended to fulfill the following goals as well as possible:

 - Based on standards
 - Minimal